 Florence has a small airport, you can have a flight to bigger cities like Bologna and Rome, then book the high-speed trains to Florence’s Santa Maria Novella station.
 This is a birthplace of the Renaissance, where you can find the work of famous artists like Machiavelli, Lorenzo Medici, Dante, Michelangelo, Donatello, Galileo, da Vinci, Botticelli, and Raphael.

-Overall, the Histororic center is the best area to stay in Florence for first-timers because it is the most convenient location to see top attractions.
+Overall, I recommend the Histororic center as the best base to stay in Florence for first-timers because it is the most convenient location to see top attractions.
 If you book a hotel here, you will be located in the middle of everything.